Ravsalt/NGLER/README.md

 ## Disclaimer
 **This tool is developed strictly for testing and educational purposes.
 Please use it responsibly and ethically.
 The developer is not liable for any misuse or damage caused by this tool.**

-## Visuals
-*(Placeholder: This section would ideally feature screenshots or a short GIF demonstrating the application's interface, including the main form, dark mode toggle, and navigation.)*

 ## About & Contact
 For more information about Ngler, its development, or to reach out, please explore the 'About' and 'Contact' pages directly within the application's navigation.